bboa3/pos_next/docs/Wallet-Loyalty-User-Guide.md

 ## Troubleshooting

+### "Redeem Points" button not visible

+**Cause:** Loyalty Program is not enabled

+**Solution:**
+1. Go to POS Settings
+2. Enable "Enable Loyalty Program"
+3. Select a Loyalty Program (required)
+4. Select a Wallet Account (required)
+5. Save

 ### Customer not earning points

 **Check:**
+- Loyalty Program is enabled in POS Settings
+- Loyalty Program is selected in POS Settings
 - Customer has loyalty program assigned
-- "Auto Opt In" is enabled on Loyalty Program
-- "Default Loyalty Program" is set in POS Settings

 **Solution:**
 - Open Customer record and check "Loyalty Program" field
-- If empty, select the loyalty program and save
-- For new customers: Set "Default Loyalty Program" in POS Settings for auto-enrollment
+- If empty, new customers will be auto-assigned when Loyalty Program is set in POS Settings

 ### Points not converting to wallet

 **Check:**
-- "Loyalty to Wallet" is enabled in POS Settings
+- "Enable Loyalty Program" is checked in POS Settings
-- Customer has an active wallet
+- Loyalty Program and Wallet Account are configured

 **Solution:**
-- Verify POS Settings configuration
+- When Loyalty Program is enabled, conversion is automatic
 - Check Error Log for any conversion errors

 ### Wallet balance shows 0